blind-anonymous/entity-matchers/README.md

   If you prefer another name for the virtual environment, just change `entity_match` with your desired name.
 This may take a while, depending on your internet connection.
 When it has finished, activate the virtual environment: `conda activate entity_match`.

+  4. Install the openEA package: cd in `OpenEA_Mod/` and type the command `pip install -e .`.

-  4. Download the datasets: you can find them following the link https://drive.google.com/drive/folders/1x-8OonL8SMDpNyfGyBmwzsgQL_zVMojx?usp=sharing.
+  5. Download the datasets: you can find them following the link https://drive.google.com/drive/folders/1x-8OonL8SMDpNyfGyBmwzsgQL_zVMojx?usp=sharing.
   Extract the zip in any directory (you will need to provide the path to the datasets later).

-  5. Download the word embeddings at the link https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip.
+  6. Download the word embeddings at the link https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip.
   Unzip them and put them in any directory (you will need to provide the path to the .vec file as well).

 ## Reproduction of results